investor.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Got wanderlust?
 You'll earn 5% cashback on hotels and rental cars booked through Capital One Travel.

-Redemption options include the usual suspects — statement credit, check — as well as gift cards, though the redemption rate may be lower or higher on that last one.
+Redemption options include the usual suspects — statement credit, check, gift cards — as well as using cash back for purchases made via Amazon.com and PayPal.
 And some rewards are transferable between Capital One accounts.

 Includes complimentary concierge service, 24-7 travel assistance and travel accident insurance.